drewm27/speakerrankings/portable/best-auxinput.md

 - Negatives: Very large and heavy.
 No battery.
 Note, JBL daisychain is not compatible with any other non-JBL speaker and is possibly a fully digital signal.
 - App: Yes
 - Aux Input: Yes
-- Battery Life: No Battery (Manufacturer specified)
+- Battery Life: No Battery
 - Bluetooth Codecs: SBC
 - Bluetooth Version: 5.3
 - Built in Microphone: No